Ben Simms

 Lord, give me colours

-Lord, give me colours, was a simple application idea I had to flash several colours to the user every two seconds, the user could then tap to 'capture' the colours in a bid to inspire creativity.
-What started as a 'simple' idea introduced several challenges and learning curves along the way, specifically accessing SD cards on a mobile device, creating folders, saving, and resizing.
-All very good experience, however
+A simple application to flash colours to the user every two seconds, allowing them to 'capture' colours to inspire creativity.
+Presented challenges in accessing SD cards, creating folders, saving, and resizing.

 More2014 July